-Historically, debt-based financing options have been the primary method of funding for students in bootcamps, colleges, and other educational institutions.
+Historically, debt-based financing options have been the primary method of paying for coding bootcamps, colleges, and other educational institutions.
 However, recently, student debt has reached a crisis level—around $1.6 trillion in student debt is owed in the United States.
 According to a 2019 study by the Institute for College Access and Success, the average debt burden for a student who graduated from a four-year college was $29,650.
 Moreover, the amount of people relying on debt to finance their education is increasing every year.

 One of the solutions being pioneered by a variety of colleges and bootcamps around the U.S. is a financial tool called an Income Share Agreement, or an ISA.
 In this arrangement, students agree to pay back a percentage of their future income in exchange for the upfront funds they need to pay for their education.
 Students who enroll in ISAs only pay back a percentage of their future income if they earn over a certain amount after graduation.
 The students who do not succeed—that is, they earn under the minimum income threshold or don’t find a job—pay nothing back toward their ISA.
 ISAs are being used as an alternative to student debt, which has various fiscal and emotional impacts on borrowers, and varying effects on the economy as a whole.

 What Schools Already Offer Income Share Agreements?